- Home

 Yes.
 See the self-hosted Install Guide to get started.

 Pixie stores the data it collects in-memory on the nodes in your cluster; no data is sent to a centralized backend outside of the cluster.
-This is true for both self-hosted Pixie and Pixie Community Cloud.
+This is true for both hosted and self-hosted Pixie.

 Pixie's Plugin System integrates with third-party observability tools to provide long-term retention.